-Dave Roper – Chair
+Dave Roper (He/Him) – Chair

-Janis Lacey – Secretary
+Janis Lacey (He/Him) – Secretary

-Janis is an Industrial Designer specialising in designing and delivering textile based goods.
-After graduating from Melbourne’s Swinburne University, Janis went on to join Crumpler, and eventually lead the company’s design team for the better part of six years.
+Janis is an Industrial Designer specialising in designing and delivering textile-based goods.
+After graduating from Melbourne’s Swinburne University, Janis went on to join Crumpler, and eventually, lead the company’s design team for the better part of six years.
 He has since gone on to co-found Soft Serve Studio, a soft goods design consultancy based in Melbourne, Australia.

 Erin has a background in communications and campaigning and has worked for a range of non-government organisations and unions including Greenpeace, Oxfam and with the International MetalWorkers Foundation based in Geneva, Switzerland.
 In 2010 Erin was the senior media adviser for Australian Greens Leader Bob Brown and now works for the Yarra Energy Foundation.

 Kelly Farrow is Senior Adviser Research Capability at the University of Melbourne.
 She has worked in policy, strategy, and government relations over many years including at a think tank, in the public service, in politics as adviser to Federal Senators, and started out as a public defender in criminal law at Victoria Legal Aid.
 She founded and ran an independent theatre company in Melbourne, toured an epic show to the Edinburgh Fringe, and now pours her creativity and cunning into Snuff Puppets’ governance and small children’s Book Week costumes.

 Wearer of many hats in the digital engagement world.
 Currently Digital Campaigns Coordinator at BirdLife Australia, previously coordinated the Aussie Bird Count (2020, 2021).
 Fond of dinosaurs, polisher of opals, persistent Maker of Things.